andrewcargill/johans_eco_timber/README.md

 ![Interview 2](readme_media/interview2.png)

 ### Persona
-The projects - Persona - These a fun professional people with a job to do.
+The projects - Persona - Fun professional people with a job to do.
 They ideally do not want to have to run-around trying to find wood for their next projects.
 They want the service to be slick, trust-worthy and reliable.

 ![persona image](readme_media/research_persona.png)